LLNL/axom/src/docs/sphinx/dev_guide/jira.rst

 The first is to open the issue and click the 'Start Progress' button at the top of the issue menu.
 Alternatively, if the issue is in the 'open' column on a sprint board, you can drag and drop it into the 'in progress' column.
-Either way changes the issue status to *in progress*.
+Either way changes the issue status to 'in progress'.

 If there is still work to do on the issue, but you will stop working on it for a while, you can click the 'Stop Progress' button at the top of the